kristihchinen/kristihchinen.github.io/projects/Manoa Eats.md

 When you first visit our web application you will be greeted by our landing page which will show you which restaurants are currently open.

 # Take Aways
 This was my first big project working with a team.
 It is difficult working with a lot of different personalities and work ethics.
 I feel our biggest challenge we needed to over come was figuring out a time we were all free.
-For the most part we were having small meetings on the weekends to go over our weekly tasks and we would be meeting before class to code our application.
+We were having small meetings on the weekends through discord to go over our weekly tasks and we would be meeting before class to code our application.
+Thankfully Discord was invented, it made it a lot easier to have messaging and video calls all in one place.
+It is also so important to always communicate and plan with everyone so two people are not working on the same task.
+Or there are certain implementations that are unable to happen unless someone finishes their part.
+Using the projects tab in Github helped tremendously because we were able to see the set of tasks that needed to be finished and once a task was completed it would no longer be open.
+Throughout this project I was in charge of creating users and their profiles and working on our [Github.io](https://manoa-eats.github.io) page.

 # We're Here to Help!
 Manoa Eats is designed, implemented, and maintained by